Written by Madie, Lou Duggan Science & Tech Intern, Halifax Central Library

 - Share on social media: Instagram, Facebook, Twitter, or TikTok @hfxpublib; using #LouDugganCreativeStudio

-- Email to Sarah: gignacs@halifax.ca.
+- Email to Sarah: gignacs@halifaxlibrary.ca, opens a new window.

 -